pauwiden/application-tracking-system/README.md

  - npm start

- If you have a mac computer and npm start does not correctly change the port to 3006, try the "npm start-mac" command instead.
+ If you have a mac computer and npm start does not correctly change the port to 3006, try the "npm run start-mac" command instead.